 .coverage.
 This is a JSON-based file containing all of

 the recorded file names and line numbers executed.

 After your program has been executed and the line numbers recorded, coverage.py needs to determine what lines could have been executed.
 Luckily, compiled Python files (.pyc files) have a table of line numbers in them.
 Coverage.py reads this table to get the set of executable lines, with a little more source analysis to leave out things like docstrings.

 The data file is read to get the set of lines that were executed.
 The difference between the executable lines, and the executed lines, are the lines that were not executed.

 The same principle applies for branch measurement, though the process for determining possible branches is more involved.
 Coverage.py uses the abstract syntax tree of the Python source file to determine the set of possible branches.

 Once we have the set of executed lines and missing lines, reporting is just a matter of formatting that information in a useful way.
-Each reporting method (text, html, annotated source, xml) has a different output format, but the process is the same: write out the information in the particular format, possibly including the source code itself.
+Each reporting method (text, html, json, annotated source, xml) has a different output format, but the process is the same: write out the information in the particular format, possibly including the source code itself.